JANorman/MockMan/README.md

     // moduleMock::neverCalledFunction should not be called and return a value moduleMock.shouldReceive('neverCalledFunction').never().willReturn('another_value');

+##### Method call counts
+To define method call counts, a number of methods are available:
+- any()
+    - The method can be called any amount of times (0 or more)
+- once()
+    - The method should only be called once
+- twice()
+    - The method should only be twice
+- times(x)
+    - The method should be called the specific number of times defined
+- never()
+    - The method should never be called

 ##### Testing callbacks
 If you make use of callbacks, it is quite often useful to simulate different callback return values in your tests.
 Consider the following callback pattern: